Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 Each of the 5 types of POP has its own symptoms, but in general the most common symptoms include:

-• Tissues bulging from the vagina.
+• Tissues bulging out of the vagina.

 • Pressure, pain, or ‘fullness’ in vagina or rectum or both.